FACTBOX-Nuts and bolts of plan to restart EU's stuttering economy

 The Commission proposed bond maturities of up to 30 years.
 It would start covering interest from the bloc’s 2021-27 budget and repay the capital by 2058.

-Resources for that would come from the bloc’s budgets from 2028 that are replenished with the usual fees from member states, some existing EU taxes as well as new levies the Commission eyes on CO2 emissions, digital transactions or imports carbon footprint.
+Resources for that would come from the bloc’s budgets from 2028 that are replenished with the usual fees from member states, some existing EU taxes as well as new levies the Commission eyes on CO2 emissions, digital transactions or carbon footprint on imports.

 The Commission’s plan needs to win unanimous backing of all the 27 EU member states, as well as the European Parliament.
-National EU leaders will discuss it at a summit planned for June 18-19 though any final deal is likely to take longer.
+National EU leaders will discuss it at a summit on June 19 though any final deal is likely to take longer.

+“Everything should be done to reach an agreement before the summer break,” said the chairman of EU leaders, Charles Michel.

-Some elements of the blueprint would also require a tricky further ratification by national parliaments.
-(Reporting by Gabriela Baczynska Editing by John Chalmers)
+Some elements of the blueprint would also require a tricky further ratification by national parliaments. ($1 = 0.9100 euros) (Reporting by Gabriela Baczynska Editing by John and Robin Emmott)